-Our Forward Purchase Agreement and Committed Capital
+Our Forward Purchase Agreements and Committed Capital

-We believe our ability to complete our initial business combination will be enhanced by the certainty we bring by entering into a forward purchase agreement with the forward purchase investor pursuant to which the forward purchase investor has agreed to purchase \$\text{ of forward purchase units.}\$ Each forward purchase unit will consist of one Class A ordinary share, or a forward purchase share, and one-third of one warrant to purchase on Class A ordinary share, or a forward purchase warrant, at a purchase price of \$10.00 per unit, and will be sold in a private placement concurrently with the closing of our initial business combination.
+We believe our ability to complete our initial business combination will be enhanced by the certainty we bring by entering into a forward purchase agreement with each of the forward purchase investors pursuant to which the forward purchase investors have agreed to purchase, in the aggregate, \$175,000,000 of forward purchase units.
+Each forward purchase unit will consist of one Class A ordinary share, or a forward purchase share, and one-quarter of one warrant to purchase on Class A ordinary share, or a forward purchase warrant, at a purchase price of \$10.00 per unit, and will be sold in a private placement concurrently with the closing of our initial business combination.